 Google told the world that it wants reviews that “share in-depth research, rather than thin content that simply summarizes a bunch of products” in its 2021 product review update.
 Thin reviews will lose their rankings for the foreseeable future.

-Here’s an example of what the search results for product review terms are looking like as the product review updates roll out and are nearing completion toward the end of 2021.
+Here’s an example of what the search results for product review terms look like.
 The site with the least number of words on its ranking page still clocks in at 1,903 words.
 On the other end of the spectrum, the longest post has over 9,000 words.
 That brings the average number of words on each ranking page to over 4,000 words.

 That’s stiff competition, and there’s little to no space on the first page for reviewers with thin content written just for the affiliate link.
 When creating product reviews, focus on giving users in-depth information.
-And if you’re not creating product review content in 2022, expect more in-depth reviews when you search for product-review-related queries.
+Users can certainly expect more in-depth reviews when searching for product-review-related queries.

 Google wants sites to use the rel=“sponsored” link attribute for all affiliate links, whether they’re created manually or are auto-generated.
 If you write a great product review but misappropriate your link attributes, it may affect your site’s rankings.

 Guest posting, a link-building tactic, has long been attributed with spamming since Matt Cutts, a Google employee, labeled it dead in 2012.
 But with more sites springing up and needing links to boost their rankings, it’s a valid tactic.
-In 2022, more SEOs will focus on quality guest posts to boost their site’s rankings instead of writing poor guest posts solely for backlinks.
+We see more SEOs focusing on quality guest posts to boost their site’s rankings instead of writing poor guest posts solely for backlinks.

 You can learn more about link-building strategies from these articles: